• Skip to primary navigation

 Once at the bottom of the gorge, you will find yourself at the entrance of the Cueva which measures more than 50m high.
 We tried to explore a little further inside the cave but it is quickly very dark and we could hardly advance more than 100m without equipment.
 Anyway, we found this cave very impressive and we warmly recommend you to take a trip there.

-the natural park of Sierra de Grazalema
+The natural park of Sierra de Grazalema

 The Sierra de Grazalema is one of the two natural parks that surround the city of Ronda.
 It is known for its kharstic mountains, its caves (of which the 2 mentioned above), its pretty white villages as well as the numerous wild animals that can be found there (vultures, eagles, bats…).
 It is recognized as a biosphere reserve by UNESCO since 1977.